Ferne McCann: Career

+In 2001, aged 10, McCann auditioned for S Club Juniors, but did not make the band.
+In 2007, McCann auditioned to play Lavender Brown in the Harry Potter film series, but lost out to Jessie Cave.

-Before her television career, McCann was the winner of Miss Essex 2012 and in the Top 15 in Miss England in 2012.
+McCann was the winner of Miss Essex 2012 and in the Top 15 in Miss England in 2012.

 In 2013, McCann became a regular cast member on the ITV2 (now ITVBe) reality show The Only Way Is Essex making her debut in the ninth series in June 2013.
 She quit the show in 2016 and made her last appearance in the seventeenth series.
 On 15 November 2015, it was confirmed that McCann would be participating in the fifteenth series of I'm a Celebrity...Get Me Out of Here!.
 She arrived as a late arrival alongside Vicky Pattison and Spencer Matthews.
 She finished in third place on 6 December.
 During the final, McCann had to eat a live water spider as part of a bushtucker trial, which generated nearly 1,500 complaints to Ofcom.
 These were later cleared in January 2016.

 In March 2016, it was announced that McCann would star as Myrtle Wilson in the Union Theatre's production of The Great Gatsby.
 From May 2016, McCann began making regular appearances on the Channel 5 chat-show Up Late with Rylan hosted by Rylan Clark-Neal.
 In February 2017, she began appearing in Celebs Go Dating on E4 alongside her TOWIE co-star Joey Essex and I'm a Celebrity campmate Jorgie Porter.
 As of 2017, McCann stars in the ITVBe documentary series Ferne McCann: First Time Mum, a series about her experiences as a single mother with her child.

-McCann was one of four finalists who completed series 4 of Celebrity SAS: Who Dares Wins.
+In 2022, McCann was one of four finalists who completed series 4 of Celebrity SAS: Who Dares Wins.
+In 2023, McCann's reality series rebranded as Ferne McCann: My Family & Me, following the birth of her second child.
+In September 2024, McCann announced that her reality series would be ending following her decision to leave Later that month, she was announced to be competing as a contestant on the seventeenth series of Dancing on Ice in 2025.
+She was paired with Brendyn Hatfield and the pair were the second couple to be eliminated.